Lynch Mob (band): 1989 formation

 The next album, Lynch Mob (released in 1992), fared worse upon its release due to the explosion of alternative rock.
 The album had anthemic numbers such as "Tangled in the Web" and a cover of Queen's "Tie Your Mother Down".
 The album featured new vocalist Robert Mason, despite attempts to re-unite with Oni Logan.

 Lynch Mob disbanded after the album tour, and in 1995 Lynch and drummer Mick Brown reunited with Dokken.

 1998 reunion

 In 1998, Lynch and Don Dokken fell out again over control and money relative to the Dokken band.
 Consequently, Lynch attempted to reform the original Lynch Mob line-up.
-The band broke up after a single writing session, although the fruits of this session were a three-song demo that was released as Syzygy.
+This line-up did reunite but broke up again after a single writing session, although the fruits of this session were a three-song demo that was released as Syzygy.
 A Lynch Mob tour of 13 U.S. cities followed in 1998 featuring vocalist John West and bassist Anthony Esposito.